oxinabox/Tricks.jl/README.md

 This is like `hasmethod` but it does not trigger any dynamic lookup of the method table.
 It just returns the constant `true` or `false`.
 If methods are added, recompilation is triggered.

-This is based on https://github.com/JuliaLang/julia/pull/32732 and that thread should be read before use.

 **If you can make a reproducible case of `static_hasmethod` not working please post in [#2](https://github.com/oxinabox/Tricks.jl/issues/2).**
 I think it can't actually happen, and can't actually be called dynamically in a way that breaks it.